zecarrera/mern-ecommerce/README.md

 ## Demo

-This application is deployed on Vercel Please check it out :smile: [here](https://mern-store-gold.vercel.app).
-This is from the original repo (https://github.com/mohamedsamara/mern-ecommerce)
+The application is deployed on Render -> https://mern-ecommerce-ui.onrender.com/
+*Note:* Some requests may take longer, since we're hosting on render's free tier, therefore application is configured to sleep if inactive for a long period.

+An alternative is to use the version from the [original repo](https://github.com/mohamedsamara/mern-ecommerce), which is deployed on [Vercel](https://mern-store-gold.vercel.app).

 ## Languages & tools